guillaumedoutriaux/name-that-color/README.md

 # Name That Color

-A VS Code Plugin to convert hex color representation into friendly names built upon Chirag Mehta's [ntc.js](http://chir.ag/projects/ntc/).
+A VS Code Plugin to convert hex or rgb color representation into friendly names built upon Chirag Mehta's [ntc.js](http://chir.ag/projects/ntc/).

 ## Features

-- Get a friendly name from hex color representation
+- Get a friendly name from color representation
-- Generate Sass variable name from hex color representation
+- Generate Sass or CSS variables name from color representation
-- Deals with close hex color representations (return the same name)
+- Deals with close color representations (return the same name)
 - Works with single or multiple selections
+- Works with Hex and RGB

 ## Usage

 ### Get color name

-- Select a Hex color representation
+- Select a color
 - From the command palette Ctrl-Shift-P (Windows, Linux) or Cmd-Shift-P (OSX),
 - Select Name that color : get color name